patrick-llgc/Learning-Deep-Learning/paper_notes/lingo2.md

 #### Key ideas
-- Why languages?
+- Why language?
+	- Accelerates training
+	- Offers explanability of E2E one model
+	- Offers controllability of E2E one model

-	- Language opens up new possibilities for accelerating learning by incorporating a description of driving actions and causal reasoning into the model’s training.
-	- Natural language interfaces could, even in the future, allow users to engage in conversations with the driving model, making it easier for people to understand these systems and build trust.
+> Language opens up new possibilities for accelerating learning by incorporating a description of driving actions and causal reasoning into the model’s training.
+In addition, natural language interfaces could, even in the future, allow users to engage in conversations with the driving model, making it easier for people to understand these systems and build trust.

 - Architecture
 	- the Wayve vision model processes camera images of consecutive timestamps into a sequence of tokens
 	- Auto-regressive language model.